SATYADUTTMS/BEC456B_LIC_4NI23EC092/README.md

 This Repository consists of all the Github files of the Linear Integrated Circuits Lab {BEC456B} Course.

-To Branch consists of EXPERIMENT 1 - CS AMPLIFIER files.
+This Branch consists of EXPERIMENT 1 - CS AMPLIFIER files.

+To access click on CS_AMPLIFIER.md file